Multiphase Flow

 Objective

-The main objective of this example is to review the main elements of a simple two-phase simulation in GEOS, including:
+The objective of this example is to review the main elements of a simple two-phase simulation in GEOS, including:

 • the compositional multiphase flow solver,